Gemma-Analytics/ewah/ewah/resources/setting_up_airflow.md

 ---

 connections:
+  - id: airflow # conn to local airflow metadata database (required by some EWAH DAGs)
+    type: postgres
+    host: postgres
+    port: 5432
+    schema: airflow
+    login: airflow
+    password: airflow
   - id: dwh # should correspond to the name of the dwh conn id in the dags.yml
-    # note: this setting are already correct if you use the postgres created for airflow metadata as your testing DWH as well
+    # note: this setting is already correct if you use the postgres created for airflow metadata as your testing DWH as well
     type: postgres
     host: postgres
     port: 5432